The Nomadic Yeti

-Chris Hunt is a former award-winning newspaper journalist who now writes about fly fishing, travel, conservation and culture for numerous outlets.
+Chris Hunt is an award-winning journalist who writes about fly fishing, travel, conservation and culture for numerous outlets.
 He's been recognized for his work by the Outdoor Writers Association of America, the Associated Press, the Society of Professional Journalists, The Pacific Northwest Newspaper Association and the Idaho Press Club.
 He lives and works in Idaho Falls, Idaho.
-His work has appeared in Field & Stream, the New York Times, Hatch Magazine, The Fly Fish Journal, TROUT and numerous other publications, and he has four books in printed circulation.
+His work has appeared in Field & Stream, Outdoor Life the New York Times, Hatch Magazine, The Fly Fish Journal, TROUT and numerous other publications, and he has five books in printed circulation.